 A long long time ago, 1582 to be exact, Pope Gregory Xiii grew tired of the inaccuracies in the existing ‘Julian’ calendar and ordered the calendar to be changed.
-The Julian calendar named after the late debatably great Julius Cesar had been in place since 42 BC.
+The Julian calendar named after the late debatably great Julius Caesar had been in place since 45 BC.

-The Gregorian calendar was initially quite a slow burner in the British Empire, it was not introduced until 1752!
-By then the British calendar was 11 days off the rest of Europe, with this due to increase as time passed, the British knew it was time for a change!
+The Gregorian Calendar was initially quite a slow burner in the British Empire, it wasn't introduced until 1752!
+By then the British calendar was 11 days off the rest of Europe, with this due to increase as time passed, the British knew it was time for a change.

-On the old British calendar the tax year began on 25th March (the old New Year’s Day).
-In order to ensure against losing revenue it was decided by the British Treasury that the tax year which started on 25th March 1752 would be of the usual length (365 days) and therefore it would end on 4th April, the following tax year beginning on 5th April.
+On the old British Calendar the tax year began on March 25 (the old New Year’s Day).
+In order to ensure against losing revenue it was decided by the British Treasury that the tax year, which started on March 25 1752, would be of the usual length (365 days) and therefore it would end on April 4, the following tax year beginning on April 5.

 We’ve tried to be as accurate as possible in telling this tale.
 If you are of a different opinion please post your thoughts below!